ustbhuangyi/vue-analysis/doc/extend/tansition.md

     const rawChild: VNode = children[0]

+    // if this is a component root node and the component's
-    if (hasParentTransition(this.$vnode)) {
+    // parent container node also has transition, skip. if (hasParentTransition(this.$vnode)) {
       return rawChild
     }

+    // apply transition data to child
-    const child: ?VNode = getRealChild(rawChild)
+    // use getRealChild() to ignore abstract components e.g. keep-alive const child: ?VNode = getRealChild(rawChild)
+    /* istanbul ignore if */
     if (!child) {
       return rawChild
     }